brittpinder/ios-reference/uikit/uitableview/README.md

 ## Basic Table View

-This is the bare minimum needed to create a table view:
+Below is an example of a basic table view:

 ```swift
 import UIKit